Press articles about Expert Africa

 Msafiri, Kenya Airways In-flight Magazine, p.50-58 - 1 May 2013

 With the 10th edition of the Rough Guide to Kenya published this month, author Richard Trillo (Expert Africa's Kenya Programme Manager) picks his 10 all-time favourite experiences while researching the definitive guidebook.
-Camps and lodges covered in the article include Nairobi Tented Camp and The Emakoko in Nairobi National Park, Naboisho Camp in the stunning Mara Naboisho Conservancy on the fringes of the Maasai Mara National Reserve, Sosian Ranch House in the beautiful Laikipia area, and the remote, mountain-top Desert Rose Lodge, perched on a sacred mountain rising out of the nothern deserts, and a luxury, boutique lodge Kinondo Kwetu on a remote beach on the Indian Ocean south of Diani Beach.
+Camps and lodges covered in the article include Nairobi Tented Camp and The Emakoko in Nairobi National Park, Naboisho Camp in the stunning Mara Naboisho Conservancy on the fringes of the Maasai Mara National Reserve, Sosian Ranch House in the beautiful Laikipia area, the remote, mountain-top Desert Rose Lodge, perched on a sacred mountain rising out of the nothern deserts, and a luxury, boutique lodge Kinondo Kwetu on a remote beach on the Indian Ocean south of Diani Beach.

 Kenya by Design